chall8908/simplifiDB/README.md

-EasyDB
+SimplifiDB
 ======
-EasyDB is a wrapper around IndexedDB.
+SimplifiDB is a wrapper around IndexedDB.
 It provides easier setup of and access to data in an IndexedDB.

 Requirements
 ------------

-EasyDB Currently has the following dependencies:
+SimplifiDB Currently has the following dependencies:

 * [jQuery](http://jquery.com/) - Used to provide nicer callbacks via their Deferred interface.
 * [Lo-Dash](http://lodash.com/) - Underscore.js should also work.

 How to use - The Basics
 -----------------------
-EasyDB was designed to be easy and read well.
+SimplifiDB was designed to be easy and read well.
 It uses an [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) style interface, so Ruby on Rails developers should be right at home.
 Even if you've never encountered ActiveRecord, the syntax is pretty easy to understand.

 *Let's get started.*

 The first thing you need to do is setup your database.
-Configuring your connection and schema is very easy and all the actual configuration work is handled by EasyDB.
-Configuration settings are passed into EasyDB when you instantiate it.
+Configuring your connection and schema is very easy and all the actual configuration work is handled by SimplifiDB.
+Configuration settings are passed into SimplifiDB when you instantiate it.

 ````javascript
 // See the INTERFACE file for descriptions of these fields